philipwigg/owlim-packages/README.md

 owlim-packages
 ==============

-Create .rpm and .deb files for the Owlim-Enterprise Triplestore from Ontotext.

 # Introduction

- - Build operating system packages for the Owlim triple-store from Ontotext.
+ - Build operating system packages for the OWLIM-Enterprise triple-store from Ontotext.
  - Ships with useful init scripts and default configuration.
- - A simple way to get a local Owlim development environment up and running.
+ - A simple way to get a local OWLIM development environment up and running.

 # Building the RPM